 He is an associate editor of the IEEE Security & Privacy journal.
-He has also served as the program chair for the ACM Moving Target Defense (MTD) workshop, the poster chair of the IEEE Secure Development Conference, and a guest editor of the IEEE Security & Privacy – Special Issue on Hacking without Humans.
-In addition, he has served as a program committee member for a number of academic conferences and workshops including ACM CCS; Network and Distributed System Security Symposium; the International Symposium on Research in Attacks, Intrusions and Defenses; ACM AsiaCCS; the International Conference on Computer-Aided Design; ACM Workshop on Moving Target Defense; Military Communications Conference;The International Conference on Applied Cryptography and Network Security; IEEE
+He has also served twice as the program chair for the ACM Moving Target Defense (MTD) workshop, the poster chair of the IEEE SecDev Conference, and a guest editor of the IEEE Security & Privacy – Special Issue on Hacking without Humans.
+In addition, he has served on the steering committee of the ACM MTD workshop, and as a program committee member for many academic conferences and workshops including NDSS, USENIX Security, ACM CCS, RAID, AsiaCCS, IEEE DAC, IEEE SecDev, IEEE/ACM ICCAD, MILCOM, and ACNS, among others.
+He has also served on the National Science Foundation's Panel for the Secure and Trustworthy Cyberspace program.

-Dr. Okhravi actively contributes to various national, Laboratory, and division-level strategic planning activities, and has led the development of multiple national-level R&D roadmaps.
+Okhravi actively contributes to various national, Laboratory, and division-level strategic planning activities, and has led the development of multiple national-level R&D roadmaps.
 He has also led the development of multiple systems security technologies that have successfully transitioned outside and inside Lincoln Laboratory.
-His work has resulted in three U.S. patents and numerous publications in top-tier venues.
+His work has resulted in multiple U.S. patents and numerous publications in top-tier venues.

-Dr. Okhravi earned his MS and PhD degrees in electrical and computer engineering from University of Illinois at Urbana-Champaign in 2006 and 2010, respectively.
+Okhravi earned his MS and PhD degrees in electrical and computer engineering from University of Illinois at Urbana-Champaign in 2006 and 2010, respectively.